Nova Bus LFS: Development

 After taking over the former GM bus plant in Saint-Eustache, Quebec from Motor Coach Industries (MCI) in 1993, Yvon Lafortune, who had previously headed the Venus automotive project for Bombardier Inc., was named president of Nova Bus.

 Nova Bus management was invited by the Quebec government to design and produce a low-floor bus similar to the style popular in the European market.
 The limited engineering staff that was acquired by Nova Bus along with the bus plant had never before designed a complete bus; the Classic that was still being produced at the time of acquisition was an updated version of the GM New Look bus, which had been designed by General Motors in the late 1950s.
 After sixteen months of negotiations, nine transit agencies in Quebec placed a final order of 330 Classic buses plus 60 low-floor buses to be delivered at the end of the contract.

 Because low-floor buses were uncommon in North America, Nova Bus signed a technology transfer agreement to adapt the Dutch low-floor Den Oudsten Alliance bus.
 A demonstration Den Oudsten B90 Alliance City bus and engineering staff were sent from the Netherlands; however, by 1994 Den Oudsten was in financial trouble, eventually declaring bankruptcy in 2001.
 Den Oudsten was unable to collaborate further with Nova Bus after sending the City Alliance, and Nova Bus then had to design a low-floor bus alone to meet the challenging North American standard "white book" specifications.
 The New Look-derived Classic used a riveted structure, and the Den Oudsten bus used a welded tubular spaceframe, which required Nova Bus to set up a separate factory to manufacture frames in Saint-François-du-Lac.

-Ma pensée était une pensée automobile.
-Ce n’était pas une pensée de tracteur. [...]
-J’ai voulu faire quelque chose qui était amical, et un peu naïf.
-Un accompagnateur.
-Quelqu’un qui te prend par la main et qui t’amène à ta destination.
-Les phares, je les voyais comme des yeux grands ouverts.
-La signature formait comme des narines.
+My thinking was that of a car.
+It wasn't that of a tractor. [...]
+I wanted to create something friendly, and a little naive.
+A guide.
+Someone who takes you by the hand and leads you to your destination.
+I saw the headlights as wide-open eyes.
+The signature formed what looked like nostrils.